jhobbsBSU/webgames-25/slides/WG-S9-Saving-Loading.md

 Use the remainder of the session to explore the demo materials and continue project development on your playable prototypes.

-During this time give consideration to what you want to show next week in the presentations

 ---

 <!-- _class: main -->